Don’t Be Sorry for the Struggle

 It’s true that I didn’t suffer many consequences when I misbehaved.
 They were right that my mom rarely told me “no” when I wanted a new toy or outfit.

 That’s because my mom, like many single mothers, often operated out of a sense of guilt that my dad wasn’t in the picture.
-This led to more freedom and fewer consequences.
+For me, this led to more freedom and fewer consequences.

 But all of those well-meaning family and friends didn’t consider this: